 Charcoal Fuel Types

-Grillers are often asking me if lump charcoal is a better fuel source than briquettes or if briquettes are more efficient at maintaining even temperatures.
+Grillers are often asking me whether lump charcoal is a better fuel source than briquettes or whether briquettes are more efficient at maintaining even temperatures.
 There are so many variables, sometimes it's hard to know which type to choose.
 Therefore I've decided to set the record straight...

 Happy grilling, charcoal lovers!